BartoszCichecki/LenovoLegionToolkit/README.md

-####  <a id="faq-vantage-running" />Why do I get a message that Vantage is still running, even though I uninstalled it?
+#### Why do I get a message that Vantage is still running, even though I uninstalled it?

 Starting from version 2.14.0, LLT is much more strict about detecting leftover processes related to Vantage.
 Vantage installs 3 components: